jelc53/minigrep/README.md

 For example, `cargo run frog poem.txt` should return one line to the terminal *"How public, like a frog"*.

-To ignore case, you can pass the environment variable `IGNORE_CASE` either with a `.env` file or directly in the terminal.
+To ignore case, you can pass the environment variable `IGNORE_CASE=1` either with a `.env` file or directly in the terminal.

 # Debugging